September 2

 By Gabriela

-Diabetic foot ulcers are actually closely connected to diabetes foot care, diabetic nerve pain, and diabetic neuropathy.
+Diabetic foot ulcers are closely connected to diabetes foot care, diabetic nerve pain, and diabetic neuropathy.

 According to experts, approximately 10 % of those who have diabetes have a foot ulcer at least once in their life.
 The foot ulcers might impact those who have both type 2 diabetes and type 1 diabetes.

-As a matter of fact, diabetes impacts foot ulcers in many ways, therefore it’s crucial for people with this chronic disease to understand the potentially serious consequences of having an untreated foot ulcer.
+Diabetes impacts foot ulcers in many ways, therefore people with this chronic disease must understand the potentially serious consequences of having an untreated foot ulcer.

 What Is a Foot Ulcer?

 Foot ulcers are a frequent complication of diabetes that is poorly controlled.
-The foot ulcers form due to the breaking down of skin tissue and exposing the layers which are found underneath.
+The foot ulcers form due to the breaking down of skin tissue and exposing the layers that are found underneath.

 The most common foot ulcers occur under the balls of the feet and the big toes.
 Moreover, they might impact the feet all down to the bones.
 All people who have this chronic disease might develop foot pain and foot ulcers.